mindspore-lab/mindocr/tools/infer/text/README.md

 python tools/infer/text/predict_system.py --image_dir {path_to_img or dir_to_imgs} \
                                           --det_algorithm DB++  \
                                           --rec_algorithm CRNN  \
-                                          --use_cls True
+                                          --cls_algorithm M3
 ```
-During execution, the text orientation classifier will classify the direction of the text detected in the image list and correct the direction of non-upright images.
-Setting `--save_cls_result` to `True` will save the text orientation classification results to `{args.crop_res_save_dir}/cls_results.txt`, where `{args.crop_res_save_dir}` is the directory to save the results.
+The default parameter `--cls_alorithm` is None, which means that text direction classification is not performed.
+By setting `--cls_alorithm`, text direction classification is performed in the text detection and recognition flow.
+In the process of execution, the text direction classifier classifies the list of images detected by the text and corrects the direction of the non-upright images.
 Here are some examples of the results.

 - Text direction classification